ThinkEQ/assembly-solutions-ltd/src/pages/product/earth-strap.md

         We can help your business to lower your costs and improve your quality, while ensuring that our fast delivery is consistent and reliable.

-        **Watch the video below to visit our award-winning factory**
-  - type: column
-    column:
-      title: Braided cables
-      text: >-
+        **Braided cables**

         Whether it’s an earth strap or earth lead, we can produce any type of braided cable assembly.
 Our custom-made braided earth leads are used for earthing and electrical bonding applications.

         All our braided assemblies are made in our UK Bolton factory and our experienced staff work hard to ensure that every product reaches our extremely high standards of quality.